* This is the Consumer Version. *

 The most common cause of ventricular fibrillation is a heart disorder, particularly inadequate blood flow to the heart muscle due to coronary artery disease, as occurs during a heart attack, cardiomyopathies, and Brugada syndrome.
 Other causes include the following:

-Shock (very low blood pressure—see see Shock), which can result from coronary artery disease and other disorders
+Shock (very low blood pressure—see page Shock), which can result from coronary artery disease and other disorders

 Long QT syndrome (which may cause torsades de pointes ventricular tachycardia) including that due to very low levels of potassium in the blood (hypokalemia)

-Drugs that affect electrical currents in the heart (such as sodium or potassium channel blockers—see see Some Drugs Used to Treat Arrhythmias)
+Drugs that affect electrical currents in the heart (such as sodium or potassium channel blockers—see page Some Drugs Used to Treat Arrhythmias)

 Ventricular fibrillation causes unconsciousness in seconds.
 If untreated, the person usually has a brief seizure and then becomes limp and unresponsive.
 People develop irreversible brain damage after about 5 minutes because oxygen no longer reaches the brain.
 Death soon follows.